Aristah254/Aristah254/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently working at @Else Lab Technologies as an Android/IOS software Developer
+- 🔭 I’m currently a Student at Maseno University and working at @Else Lab Technologies as an Android/IOS software Developer
 - 🤔 I’m Make Android and IOs Applications
-- 🤔 I’m Also A Freelancer - I Develpp Websites and Softwares
+- 💥 I’m Also A Freelancer - I Develpp Websites and Softwares
-- 📫 How to reach me: atsewaj@gmail.com.
+- 📧 How to reach me: atsewaj@gmail.com.
-- 📫 phone: (+254) 704 758 343
+- 📞 phone: (+254) 704 758 343
 - ⚡ Fun fact: I play Chess and go to the GYM very often.

 #### Languages and Technologies